PJWalker/daggerheart/content/Session 0/Clarifications & House Rules.md

 # Groups of Enemies
 A ‘group’ is a 10ft circle.
-# Hope / Fear rolls
+# Hope / Fear Rolls
 With the way I’ve set up the VTT you can only get the duality dice as a package.
 If the rules say to roll just Hope, or just Fear – roll the standard blue D12.